 Polio has been eliminated from the United States, but it still occurs in other parts of the world.
 The best way to protect yourself and keep the United States polio-free is to maintain high immunity (protection) in the population against polio through vaccination.

-Children should usually get 4 doses of polio vaccine, at 2 months, 4 months, 6 to 18 months, and 4 to 6 years of age.
+Children should usually get 4 doses of polio vaccine, at ages 2 months, 4 months, 6 -18 months, and 4 - 6 years of age.

 Most adults do not need polio vaccine because they were already vaccinated against polio as children.
 Some adults are at higher risk and should consider polio vaccination, including: